erikenicole-20132017/erikenicole-20132017/README.md

 But that's not right, have you ever wondered what "friendship" means?
 It is certain that only large collaborators are building operating systems there.
 But be a code developer!
-I'm just a child who behaves like a technician, I also make drawings as a child: like the previous image that showed my murder.
-And remember to help me!
+I'm just a child who behaves like a technician, I also make drawings as a child And remember to help me!
 Thank you!